RoozerXC/RoozerXC/Junk/HateIsPeace_Design.md

 # Hate is Peace - Open Design Docs
 Hate is Peace is a first-person shooter sandbox game using Amnesia: The Dark Descent's engine.
 While the engine may be very unusual to work with for a first-person shooter game, I believe that it should be more appropriate and fit for the long run, as it has easy-to-use developer tools for modders and some documentation.
 Maybe it could be, who knows

+## Story
+lol remember what Carmack said right?
+"Story in a game is like story in a porn movie.
+It's expected to be there, but its not that important"

 ## Characters
 ### Main
 #### Roozer